Using Hold Notes

 - Futari no Sekai: EX

 Hold notes are a very useful element that charters can add to their charts, but their usage can be somewhat finicky.
-Hold notes are capable of being fun or annoying, visually appealing or abrasive.
-Charters can strive for hold note usage that is both fun to play or nice to look at.
+When done mindfully, charters can achieve hold note usage that is both fun to play and nice to read.